Takeaways from CNN’s New Hampshire town hall with Nikki Haley | KRDO

 But the onetime South Carolina governor stopped short of saying she needs to defeat former President Donald Trump in the Granite State primary.

 “What I want to do is be strong.
-We won’t know what strong looks like until those numbers come in,” she said.
+We won’t know what strong looks like until those numbers come in,” she said at New England College in Henniker, New Hampshire.

 Polls, however, show she is much closer to Trump in New Hampshire, where she is expected to benefit from a more moderate Republican primary electorate — with undeclared voters also able to participate in Tuesday’s contest.

+Here are five takeaways from the CNN town hall, which was moderated by Jake Tapper:

+Haley turned up the dial on her Trump criticism but also leavened it – this is a Republican primary after all – by frequently tying him to President Joe Biden and trying to portray the pair as twin threats to progress and national unity.

-Speaking Thursday at New England College in Henniker, New Hampshire, Haley touted surveys that show her outperforming other Republican candidates among the broader electorate in hypothetical face-off against President Joe Biden.
+Haley touted surveys that show her outperforming other Republican candidates among the broader electorate in hypothetical face-off against Biden.

 “I want to bring people into the party.
 Because at the end of the day, we have to heal and unify as Americans,” she said.